 It also enabled people to simply meet and to have a chat!
 Thus, the Circles of Life commenced with its aim of bringing together the community to help celebrate our achievements, to push through adversity and to realise the personal benefits of contributing to our community - to find and feel comfortable with our place in the circle of life.

 They shared their experiences of triumph in the face of adversity but were especially effective because they were women from the local community who everyone could relate to and identify with.
-Aunty Joan Hendricks (Mother of Professor Cindy Shannon) acknowledged the traditional owners and custodians of the land.
-From the outset it was important to include the indigenous community in the women’s forum night, as it is the core from which we build.
+The late Aunty Joan Hendricks acknowledged the traditional owners and custodians of the land.
 In attending to the community focus of the event, local girls’ colleges were invited to assist with welcoming and ushering, and to provide musical entertainment.
-This was an essentially important aspect of the coming together of the project.
+The inclusion of our indigenous community members and local school girls was an essentially important aspect of the coming together of the project.

-On August 27, 2014 The second Women’s Forum was held at Lourdes Hill College, where the guest speakers were:
+On August 27, 2014 The second Women’s Forum was held at Lourdes Hill College The guest speakers were:

-Keeping focused on the community, in 2014 we extended an opportunity for a broad range of charities such as The Good Sams Foundation, The Indigenous Literacy Foundation, L’Arche and Micah, to be involved in the event, these charities benefited from the funds raised from raffles on the night and facilitated charities an opportunity of exposure and involvement with event attendees.
-Our theme for the forum was coming together as a community, to listen, to learn, to care, be enlightened and to support – “Helping Disadvantaged Women and Children on our Community”.
+Since 2014 we have extended an opportunity for a broad range of charities such as The Good Sams Foundation, The Indigenous Literacy Foundation, L’Arche, Murri Sisters and Micah, to be involved in the event benefitting from the funds raised from raffles and giving them exposure and involvement with event attendees.

 Now into 2020 and we have been halted in our tracks – along with the rest of the world.